selectmixer/web102_unit8/README.md

 Submitted by: David Seo

-This web app: allows users to share images of raccoons or cookies to identify and discuss which is which.
+This web app: A fictional website that allows users to share images of raccoons or cookies to identify and discuss which is which!
+(RLHF prototype)

 Time spent: 12 hours spent in total